Joel Youngblood: Career statistics

 In 1408 games over 14 seasons, Youngblood posted a .265 batting average (969-for-3659) with 453 runs, 180 doubles, 23 triples, 80 home runs, 422 RBI, 60 stolen bases, 332 bases on balls, .329 on-base percentage and .392 slugging percentage.
 He finished his career with a .955 fielding percentage.
 He played at least one inning at every position except pitcher in his major league career.

 Post-playing career

 Youngblood served as a coach for the Cincinnati Reds, Milwaukee Brewers and Baltimore Orioles in the 1990s.
 He also managed the Kane County Cougars, an Orioles farm club in the Midwest League, in 1992.
-In November of 2001 he was named manager of the Newark Bears of the independent Atlantic League, but before he had managed a game he resigned in March 2002 and left for work outside of baseball.
+In November 2001 he was named manager of the Newark Bears of the independent Atlantic League, but before he had managed a game he resigned in March 2002 and left for work outside of baseball.
 He returned to baseball in 2007 to take a coaching job with the Arizona Diamondbacks organization.
 After serving as a minor league outfield and baserunning coordinator, Youngblood joined the Diamondbacks as third base coach on July 3, 2010.
 In 2011, he returned to the position of outfield/baserunning coordinator for the Diamondbacks organization.